zeixcom/ui-element/docs-src/pages/components.md

 ### Bundled Attribute Parsers

-Le Truc provides several built-in parsers for common attribute types.
+El Truco provides several built-in parsers for common attribute types.
 See the [Parsers section](api.html#parsers) in the API reference for detailed descriptions and usage examples.

 </section>